Battle of Arcis-sur-Aube: Second day

 Sebastiani's attack on Pahlen convinced Schwarzenberg that Napoleon was getting ready to advance.
 Actually, by 1:00 pm.
 Napoleon finally came to the realization that he was desperately outnumbered and needed to get his army out of danger.
 Ney began to pull his divisions back.
 A flurry of orders issued from Imperial Headquarters.
 By 1:30 pm, a bridge of boats was established at Villette-sur-Aube a short distance west of Arcis.
 Soon afterward, Antoine Drouot and the Old Guard were instructed to retreat by the Villette bridge while Lefol's division and the reserve artillery crossed the Arcis span.
 The cavalry corps of Saint-Germain and Milhaud soon joined the retreat.
 Sebastiani was ordered to cover the operation, which his cavalry did by a phased withdrawal.
+In desperation, General Exelman personally delivered the Sailors of the Guard to protect the Villete Bridge, which was masterfully done.
 To keep the Allies from interfering with the retreat, Napoleon ordered Oudinot to defend Arcis using Leval's division, consisting of three brigades of Peninsular War veterans.

 At 3:00 pm, Schwarzenberg finally realized that Napoleon was retreating.
 Instead of unleashing his corps at once, he called another council of war.
 Wrede was ordered to cross to the north bank of the Aube at Chaudrey, to the east of Arcis.
 Only his cavalry made it across the river there and his infantry had to march upstream and cross at Lesmont.
 The Crown Prince (IV Corps) and Ignaz Gyulai (III Corps) were directed to attack Arcis while the Russian grenadiers attacked Torcy-le-Grand.
 Meanwhile, Pahlen and Nikolay Raevsky (VI Corps) also pressed forward.
 During this advance, the Allied cavalry claimed to have captured a French cavalry brigade, while Pahlen's horsemen captured three cannons.
 By 4:00 pm, the Allies arrived near Arcis which they took under fire with 80 cannons.
 In the face of this bombardment, Sebastiani withdrew his surviving horsemen across the Villette bridge and broke it down.

 Oudinot deployed François Maulmont's brigade on the right and Jacques de Montfort's brigade on the left, with David Hendrik Chassé's brigade in reserve.
 At this time, Henri Rottembourg's 5th Young Guard Division took up a position covering the north end of the Arcis bridge; it had escorted Oudinot's train.
 The intense Allied bombardment caused Oudinot's soldiers serious losses and threw the troops withdrawing across the bridge into confusion.
 The 10th Light Infantry Regiment drove back an initial attack on Arcis, but the Allies soon forced their way into Arcis in great strength and Leval was wounded.
 With the defense at the last gasp, Chassé rallied 100 soldiers by beating the charge on a drum.
 This allowed the last few troops to make their way onto the bridge and safety at 6:00 pm.
 Maulmont's brigade destroyed the bridge after it crossed.